software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 private List<Question> questions;
 ```

+To have more control over the attributes in the JSON output, [DTO](https://www.baeldung.com/java-dto-pattern) classes can be used instead of returning the entity classes directly from the controller methods.

 ## Communication between frontend and backend

 The purpose of the REST APIs we just implemented on the backend is that we can _separate_ the client application from the backend application.
 In web applications these client applications are commonly called _frontend applications_ and they are implemented using JavaScript programming language.